Estimated reading time: 9 minutes

-In the summer, we play in water daily so I’m always looking for new ways to play with water.
+In the summer, we play in the water daily, so I’m always looking for new ways to play with water.
 We’ve made a recycled water wall, played with Sponges in the Water Table, and worked on fine motor skills with Moving Water Sensory Play.
-Water is the full sensory experience – we can feel it, hear it sprinkling, see it moving and even taste it.
+Water is the full sensory experience – we can feel it, hear it sprinkling, see it moving, and even taste it.
 Choose a hot summer day to create an infused water bar for kids to experiment with various flavors in infused water.
-Also, try my Cutting Herbs Sensory Activity.
+It’s a healthy drink, helps children drink enough water, and replaces sugary drinks so it’s a great option.
+Nothing like a refreshing drink on a hot day!
+Not only do fruit and herbs a little flavor to fresh water, but they also entice children to drink more cups of water.

 Create an Infused Water Bar for Kids